By Tara Dechamps

 Gunam believes those studies’ conclusions because his Deadline partnership has produced crowds outside his restaurant every TIFF.
 He also sees an uptick in sales later in the festival after the public spots social media shout-outs from stars such as Hugh Jackman, who once posted a photo of a Calii Love barista and the latte he prepared bearing the star’s face.

-Jackman captioned it, “If you’re in Toronto, stop in for an awesome flat white,” and tagged Calii Love —
+Jackman captioned it, “If you’re in Toronto, stop in for an awesome flat white,” and tagged Calii Love — a restaurateur’s dream.

 Given the success of the Calii Love partnership, Gunam has also started hosting events at Love Child Social, a co-working space and nightclub at King and Bathurst Sts.